-Materials Double Glazing Glass types
+Home Materials Vacuum Glazing, Double Glazing & Triple Glazing types

 Go green with our environmentally friendly timber windows and wooden doors.

-Most dry double glazing gasket systems soon shrink and rot in time, leaving you with leaks and problems.
-Our energy efficient glazing method, which is unique to us, and is approved by the Glass & Glazing Federation, is a tried and tested method over many decades, which combines the use of butyl and silicone.
 Our system has never failed our customers once, and ensures two superior seals around your glass, so you can be sure that there are no leaks or problems, ever.
 Our 14mm slim glass is sealed with true putty and painted over, just like the originals 100 years ago.

-Double Glazing Glass Types 24mm & slim glass
+Double Glazing Glass Types 24mm

 Double glazing glass is one of the biggest factors in energy savings these days.
 Our glass surpasses all UK requirements and standards.
 Our 24mm double glazed, argon filled, Guardian Glass, has been tested and passed BSI EN1279 certification.

-The most optimal, energy efficient & cost effective double glazing is 24mm overall, not 20mm and not 28mm.
+The most cost effective double glazing measures 24mm overall, not 20mm and not 28mm.
 Our 24mm optimal glass is made up with a 4mm LowE soft coat inner pane – 16mm argon gas filled air gap with warm edge spacer bars – and 4mm float glass to the outer pane.
 This gives the glass a u-value rating of 1.0 to 1.1 wm²k.
 Our “Climaguard Premium Info” glass is made by “Guardian Glass”.
 It is used as standard in our products.
 Our toughened or laminated safety glass usually comes stamped to show you it is safety glass, otherwise it will be certified as such.

-How low-E glass works
+How low-E glass works on warm days

 Low e glass